ScrapeGraphAI/Scrapegraph-ai/README.md

         {
             "title": "title",
             "type": "str",
-            "description": "Title of the items"
+            "description": "Title of the news"
         }
     ]